Weddings During COVID: How To Have A Pandemic-Proof Wedding Ceremony

 As we mentioned earlier, your venue should be on top of their local CDC guidelines regarding gatherings.
 If in your initial conversations with your venue contacts, they seem cavalier to the notion of keeping people safe, move on to the next venue on your wish list.
 If on the other hand, they’re up front and proactive about sending you their plans for executing a wedding during a pandemic, chances are you’ve chosen a venue that values safety as much as you do.

 By now your vendors have experienced other weddings during this challenging time, and they should have some suggestions for you based on first-hand experience.
 Ask them what protocols they have in place.
 Photographers, for example, may refuse to do indoor photo sessions unless your guests are masked and socially distant, so you’ll need to figure out if your venue has a suitable outdoor location for those coveted family photos.
+Want some inspiration?
+Take a look at this wedding album from a wedding venue near Houston, TX, as they featured one of their ceremonies from this past summer.

 3. Communicate With Your Guests